Tax Law

 Rationale

-The Australian Tax Office (ATO) has considered in some detail what constitutes ‘software’ before determining whether consideration relating to its licencing or use will be a royalty. the ATO highlighted that ‘software’ is a generic term for computer programs consisting of code instructing particular functions or products.[4]
+The ATO has considered in some detail what constitutes ‘software’ before determining whether consideration relating to its licencing or use will be a royalty.
+The ATO highlighted that ‘software’ is a generic term for computer programs consisting of code instructing particular functions or products.[4]
 Furthermore, ‘software’ is distinguishable from other intellectual properties in that it is not physical and consists only of information.[5]
 In addition, the ATO states that ‘software’ is developing and can take many forms, no longer bound by distribution via physical carrying media,[6] appears to provide the rationale for why consideration for ‘delivery fees’ will constitute royalties.

 Takeaway